 Lower your risk with a healthy lifestyle

 A healthy lifestyle is key to minimizing your risk for heart disease.
-Here are some general recommendations to follow:
+Here are some general recommendations:

 - DASH diet: The Dietary Approaches to Stop Hypertension (DASH) diet is recommended by cardiologists to help lower blood pressure and as a generally healthy way to eat.
 It emphasizes eating grains, vegetables, fruits, low-fat dairy, and lean meats and fish, and choosing low-sodium foods.
 Learn more about the DASH diet.

 - Stop smoking: Smoking is a risk factor for heart disease and stroke.
-Don’t smoke, and if you do, take steps to stop.
-Community Hospital’s Kick the Nic program offers a free introductory meeting with a counselor to see if you’re ready to quit smoking.
+If you smoke, Community Hospital’s Kick the Nic program offers a free introductory meeting with a counselor about effective ways to quit.
 Read more about Kick the Nic

 - Exercise recommendations: The American Heart Association recommends at least 30 minutes of moderate aerobic exercise five days a week, or 150 minutes per week, to keep your heart healthy.
 Walking is an easy, inexpensive way to get moderate exercise.
 The key is to pick an exercise you enjoy doing and will stick with.